Orchestras and choirs

 - We recommend that members of the orchestra or choir be placed at safety intervals of 2 meters, taking into account the possible need for additional distance due to the air currents resulting from wind instruments or singing.
 Anti-aerosol plexiglass can be used if necessary.

 - There is little research on infection caused by singing, but the risk is higher, as the airways can emit a lot of drops in the immediate environment.

 - We recommend maximum physical distancing and explore, for example, the possibility of using a facial visor during rehearsals.

 - We recommend that the conductor stands at a distance of 2 m from the players.
-If this is not possible, both the conductor and the nearest players can use a mouth-nose mask, visor or other protective device.
 We recommend that the same guide be applied to choir conductors.

 - We recommend collecting condensed water from wind players either with disposable cloths or in a personal container.
 The wind player puts his or her cloth in a closed rubbish bin or empties and cleanses the condensed water container himself or herself.

 - We recommend that shared supplies are not used.
 Everyone has personal music and instrument racks, pencils, rubbers and sheet music.

 - We recommend that the players do any additional cleaning procedures for their instruments.
 Employers supply cleaning products and cloths on request.